siong1987/mongoid_timeline_fu/README.md

   - In the example, post.author is going to be this person.
 - :subject is automatically set to self, which is good most of the time.
 You can however override it if you need to, using :subject.
 - :secondary_subject can let you specify something else that's related to the event.
 A comment to a blog post would be a good example.
 - :if => symbol or proc/lambda lets you put conditions on when a TimelineEvent is created.
-It's passed right to the after_xxx ActiveRecord event hook, so it's has the same behavior.
+It's passed right to the after_xxx Mongoid event hook, so it's has the same behavior.

 Here's another example: